 - Pet Food and supplies if you bring your pet along

-You might not need or want many of the above mentioned in your emergency summer highway kit but this list is just to give you an idea of what you could pack.
+You might not need or want many of the above mentioned in your emergency summer highway kit, but this list gives you an idea of what you could pack.

-If you opt to buy a full emergency highway travel kit great but the only kit I typically buy is a first-aid kit, even then you can make one for pretty cheap.
+If you buy a complete emergency highway travel kit, great, but the only kit I typically buy is a first-aid kit; even then, you can make one for pretty cheap.

-Being prepared for something that you know could happen is one of the smartest things you could do.
+Preparing for something you know could happen is one of the smartest things you could do.
 Why wait?

 Discussion question: What else would you add to your emergency summer highway survival kit that is not mentioned above?